perpetualintelligence/shared/src/OneImlx.Test/README.md

-﻿The test components for Perpetual Intelligence's managed services, frameworks, and developer tools.
+﻿The internal test component package for Perpetual Intelligence® frameworks, AI, and developer tools.

 > This package is part of our internal infrastructure.
 It is not for public use.